M. Lance Coyle, MAI, SRA

 CHIEF EXECUTIVE OFFICER (non-voting)

 Frederick H. Grubbe, MBA, CAE, has served as chief executive officer of the Appraisal Institute since June 1, 2007.
 He has nearly 30 years of experience in nonprofit and government-related organizations.

 From 2001-2006, he served as president and chief executive officer of the National Fraternal Congress of America (now the American Fraternal Alliance), an association for fraternal benefit societies, where he was responsible for overseeing business and membership operations.
 Previously, Grubbe served as chief operating officer for the Education Resource Group, an international management training company that trains agency managers in the life insurance and financial services industries.
 He also was CEO of the THINK FIRST Foundation, an international organization dedicated to preventing and creating awareness about brain and spinal cord injuries.

 From 1993-1996, Grubbe served as director of strategic planning and special programs for the Million Dollar Round Table.
 And from 1989-1993, he served in the administration of President George H. W. Bush, with presidential appointments as deputy director of the U.S. Office of Consumer Affairs and deputy administrator of the National Highway Traffic Safety Administration, both of which followed two years as the U. S. Department of Transportation’s White House Liaison and special assistant to the Secretary of Transportation in Washington, DC.

-He currently serves as chairofthe Board of Directors of the Association Forum of Chicagoland and he is a member of the American Society of Association Executives.
+He is immediate past chair of the Board of Directors of the Association Forum of Chicagoland and he is a member of the American Society of Association Executives.

 In his spare time, he is a professional jazz musician and has performed with jazz greats Louis Bellson and Dizzy Gillespie, among others.